 - The Swiss Federal Nuclear Safety Commission (NSC) advises the Federal Council, DETEC and ENSI on fundamental safety questions and takes part in legislation work in the area of nuclear safety.
-NSC can also comment on reviews carried out by ENSI. - The Interdepartmental Working Group on Radioactive Waste Management (AGNEB) prepares technical and political documents for governmental decisions on radioactive waste management. - The Expert Group on Nuclear Waste Disposal (EGT) advises ENSI on geological aspects of radioactive waste disposal.
+NSC can also comment on reviews carried out by ENSI. - The Interdepartmental Working Group on Radioactive Waste Management (AGNEB) prepares technical and political documents for governmental decisions on radioactive waste management. - The Expert Group on Radioactive Waste Disposal (EGT) advises ENSI on geological aspects of radioactive waste disposal.

-ENSI is the Swiss regulatory authority in the narrow sense, i.e., the principal supervisory authority.
+ENSI is the Swiss regulatory authority in the narrow sense, i. e., the principal supervisory authority.
 ENSI conducts its review of licence applications solely on the basis of nuclear safety criteria.
-It is a stand-alone organisation controlled by its own management board (ENSI board) and has its own budget (see Section E.3.2).
+It is a standalone organisation controlled by its own management board (ENSI board) and has its own budget (see Section E.3.2).

 ENSI's primary task is to supervise and assess the nuclear safety and radiation protection of the nuclear facilities, including spent fuel and radioactive waste management.
 ENSI is also the competent authority with regard to physical protection.
 ENSI performs its supervisory functions by inspections, setting requirements, issuing enforcement orders, and granting permits within the terms of issued licences.

-ENSI currently employs about 150 persons and is divided into six divisions (Figure 10).
-ENSI uses a process-oriented management system which was certified according to the ISO 9001:2015 standard in December 2016.
-Furthermore ENSI hat obtained the accreditation ISO/IEC 17025:2005 (general requirements for the competence of testing and calibration laboratories) in July 2015 and the accreditation ISO/IEC 17020:2012 (general requirements for the operation of various types of bodies performing inspection) in August 2015.
-Certification according to ISO 4500 (occupational health and safety) is planned for 2019.
-The management system is applied to all relevant activities and is subject to continuous improvement based on management reviews, evaluation of performance indicators and routine checks by the certification agency.
+ENSI currently employs about 150 persons and is divided into six divisions (Figure 9).
+ENSI uses a processoriented management system which was last certified according to the ISO 9001:2015 standard in December 2019.
+Furthermore, ENSI has obtained the accreditation ISO/IEC 17025:2017 (general requirements for the competence of testing and calibration laboratories) in July 2015 and the accreditation ISO/IEC 17020:2012 (general requirements for the operation of various types of bodies performing inspection) in August 2015.
+Both accreditations will be prolonged in 2020.
+The management system is applied to all relevant activities and is subject to continuous improvement based on internal auditing, management reviews, evaluation of performance indicators and routine checks by the certification and accreditation agencies.

-Figure 10: ENSI Organisation as of June 2017 (Source: ENSI)
+Figure 9: ENSI Organisation as of October 2020 (Source: ENSI)

-ENSI's annual budget is in the order of 59 million Swiss francs.
+ENSI's annual budget is in the order of 59.6 million Swiss francs.
 All expenses of the safety authorities (with the exception of the legal and regulatory framework) are covered by fees from licence holders and Nagra.

-Nuclear safety and radiation protection research, as far as promoted and endorsed by the regulatory body, is endowed with a budget of 2 million Swiss francs and is covered by public funds.
-An additional 4.5 million Swiss francs are financed by the operators of the NPPs and Nagra.
+Nuclear safety and radiation protection research, as far as promoted and endorsed by the regulatory body, is endowed with a budget of 1.9 million Swiss francs and is covered by public funds.
+An additional 4.1 million Swiss francs are financed by the operators of the NPPs and Nagra.

 For specific tasks, ENSI contracts independent experts.
-For example, the surveillance of manufacturing, repair, replacement, modification and in-service inspections has been fully outsourced to the Swiss Association for Technical Inspections (SVTI).
-Further support in various areas is provided by the Paul Scherrer Institute (PSI, a research institute of the domain of the Swiss Federal Institutes of Technology, ETH).
+For example, the surveillance of manufacturing, repair, replacement, modification and inservice inspections has been fully outsourced to the Swiss Association for Technical Inspections (SVTI).
+Further support in various areas is provided by the Paul Scherrer Institute (PSI, a research institute of the domain of the Swiss Federal Institutes of Technology, ETH Domain).